To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Up in the music school at the University of Cape Town, the South African Association of Jazz Educators has been debating topics such as “Unlocking the inner ear to advance improvisation”.

 Down the hill, Dave’s sons, the Brubeck brothers—pianist Darius, multi-instrumentalist Chris and drummer Dan—will explore the family canon in a Friday-night jazz festival concert titled Brubecks Play Brubeck.
-As a prelude, the association on Sunday hosted the South African premiere of the 2010 Clint Eastwood documentary Dave Brubeck: In His Own Sweet Way, with the brothers on hand to share memories.
+Dave Brubeck: In His Own Sweet Way, with the brothers on hand to share memories.

 Eastwood’s credentials as a jazz lover and occasional piano player are genuine and, as well as frequently seeking out interesting scores for his projects, he has made one other jazz movie, the Charlie Parker biopic Bird.
 That raised—and this one reprises—an interesting bunch of issues about the ingredients that make a good biography and a good jazz film.